Cinematography in healthcare: Late 19th century

 The use of cinematography to enhance healthcare practice and delivery dates back to the late 19th century in Western Europe. Étienne-Jules Marey (a French scientist and physiologist), Eugène-Louis Doyen (a French surgeon), Bolesław Matuszewski (a Polish cameraman, in France his first name was written as Boleslas), and Gheorghe Marinescu (a Romanian neurologist) are some of the pioneers of medical cinematography.

 In 1888, Doyen had his surgeries captured on film.
 His films were brought into disrepute by the fact that they were copied and shown on fairgrounds.
 The resulting social prejudice may explain the slow take-off of medical cinematography.
 For example, in 1910 someone said the following regarding Doyen's videos: ,“These pictures savoured of advertisement, and were never popular, save as a side show among the less scientifically inclined members of the profession.”
 Doyen's work, however, marked the distinction between the concepts of ‘film for entertainment’ versus ‘film for medicine’.

 In 1893, Marey used the technique to study human physiology and movement.
-In 1898 Boleslas Matuszewski recorded medical films in Paris (at the time, the world's neurologic capital).
+In 1898 Boleslas Matuszewski recorded medical films in Paris (at the time, the world's neurological capital).
 At Salpêtrière and Pitié hospitals he filmed surgeries and cases of people affected by nervous and mental disorders.